luk036/ellipsoid-method/ell-review2.md

 ---
-title: Ellipsoid Method and the Amazing Oracles
-bibliography: ['ellipsoid.bib', 'fir-ref.bib', 'Geostatistics.bib', 'mpcss1.bib', 'mpcss2.bib']
-csl: 'applied-mathematics-letters.csl'
 abstract: |
   'We will discuss the ellipsoid method and its application in different optimization problems.
 While it is commonly believed that the method is slower compared to interior point methods, we argue that the ellipsoid method offers distinct advantages.
 It does not necessitate the evaluation of all constraint functions and can leverage specific types of problem structures.
 Additionally, people often overlook the importance of the separation oracle.
 We explore three particular uses of the ellipsoid method: robust optimization, semidefinite programming, and network optimization.
 For each application, we discuss the utilization of separation oracles and their effectiveness in solving these problems.
 We also examine implementation issues surrounding the ellipsoid method, such as the use of parallel cuts to update the search space.
 We provide evidence that in certain cases, such as FIR design, parallel cuts greatly enhance computation speed.
 We also touch on the topic of discrete optimization and its importance in engineering problems.
 It is mentioned that the ellipsoid method can be applied to discrete problems, where some design variables are restricted to discrete forms.
 We present mixed-integer convex programming and the need for an oracle to locate adjacent discrete solutions.'
+bibliography:
+- ellipsoid.bib
+- fir-ref.bib
+- Geostatistics.bib
+- mpcss1.bib
+- mpcss2.bib
+csl: applied-mathematics-letters.csl
+title: Ellipsoid Method and the Amazing Oracles
 ---

 # Introduction